We are Responsible for Animals!

 After hearing the news, I knew I could help, even if only a little bit.

 As a member of B1G1, I support various projects that help reach the United Nations Sustainable Development Goals.

-Since joining in December 2018 and with the help of you and my clients at my company: Ethical Brand Marketing, I’ve funded many projects to help reach all 17 goals, but I concentrate more on #13: Climate action, #14: Life below water and #15: Life on land because I feel we have to get these three reached.
+Since joining in December 2018, I’ve funded many projects to help reach all 17 goals, but I concentrate more on #13: Climate action, #14: Life below water and #15: Life on land because I feel we have to get these three reached.

 If we fail at this, we won’t be around anymore.